ROCm/omnitrace/docs/install/install.rst

 Issues with RHEL and SELinux
 ----------------------------------------------------

-RHEL (Red Hat Enterprise Linux) distributions of Linux automatically enable a security feature named SELinux (Security-Enhanced Linux) that prevents Omnitrace from running.
+RHEL (Red Hat Enterprise Linux) and related distributions of Linux automatically enable a security feature named SELinux (Security-Enhanced Linux) that prevents Omnitrace from running.
-This issue applies to systems running the CentOS 9 operating system using any version of the AMD ROCm Software alongside an AMD Instinct MI300 GPU.
+This issue applies to any Linux distribution with SELinux installed, including RHEL, CentOS, Fedora, and Rocky Linux.
+The problem can happen with any GPU, or even without a GPU.

 The problem occurs after you instrument a program and try to run ``omnitrace-run`` with the instrumented program.